STEM-ENRG/javascript_practice/README.md

 Windows: `start index.html`

 > **Note** You only have to do this once to launch in the browser.
 Afterwards, you only need to refresh the page in order to see the new changes.
+If close the browser, then you can reopen by using either of the above commands

 In VSCode: Click on the `script.js` file.
 You can also open the other files but the javascript file contains the instructions you need to complete this.

 You will notice there are Step by Step comments in the `script.js` file that will help you complete the application.
-If you get stuck, I've included a Javascript_Cheatsheet.md file and Javascript_Cheatsheet.pdf file to help you with the definitions of the things used in the script.js code
+If you get stuck, I've included a Javascript_Cheatsheet.md file, Javascript_Cheatsheet.pdf and Javascript_Cheatsheet.html file to help you with the definitions of the things used in the script.js code.
+NOTE: Each Javscript_Cheatsheet file is the same, I've provided different file types.

 If you have further questions, let me know.

 ---
+# After Start Instructions
 After opening the page in the browser, you should also open the console in the browser.

 In the browser: right click --> Select Inspect --> Select Console from the panel